Altinity/clickhouse-operator/docs/security_hardening_fips.md

 Recovery is via spec edit: `kubectl apply` a corrected CHI (set `secure: true` on every ZK node, or remove the `zookeeper:` block and use a CHK reference).
 The informer's `UpdateFunc` re-enqueues the CR and normalize re-runs cleanly.
-Note: this recovery path does NOT depend on `recovery.from.aborted.onPodReady` — that path requires pod-readiness transitions, which never fire for CHIs rejected at the normalizer (pods are never created).
+Note: this recovery path does NOT depend on `recovery.onStatus.aborted.onPodReady` — that path requires pod-readiness transitions, which never fire for CHIs rejected at the normalizer (pods are never created).